patriksimek/vm2/README.md

 * Sandbox has limited access to process's methods
 * Sandbox can require modules (native and external)
 * You can limit access to certain (or all) native modules
-* You can securely call methods inside sandbox with callbacks
+* You can securely call methods and exchange data and callback between sandboxes
 * Is immune to `while (true) {}` (VM only, see docs)
 * Is immune to all known methods of attacks
 * Coffee-Script support